-- To cultivate contact with the leading Swiss training institutions in the financial services industry as well as with universities
+- Cultivate contact with the leading Swiss training institutions in the financial services industry as well as with universities.

-- To promote quality and ethical conduct throughout the industry
+- Promote quality and ethical conduct throughout the industry.

-- To enhance the public image of the profession
+- Enhance the public image of the profession.

 - Financial analysts, credit analysts and investment fund analysts

 - Relationship managers

 - Economic researchers (such as currency forecasters etc.)

 - Professionals in support functions